 And when they came to the place that is called The Skull, there they crucified Him, and the criminals, one on His right and one on His left.
 And Jesus said, “Father, forgive them, for they know not what they do.”
 Luke 23:33-34

-But without the Spirit of the Lord, without the love, compassion, and forgiveness of Jesus Christ, it is impossible to truly love your enemies and forgive and forget.
+Without the Spirit of the Lord, it is impossible to truly forgive and forget.
+But with the love, compassion, and forgiveness of Jesus Christ, it is possible to truly love your enemies.
+Even to forgive and leave that hurt behind.

 Beloved, never avenge yourselves, but leave it to the wrath of God, for it is written, “Vengeance is mine, I will repay, says the Lord.”
 Romans 12:19